mehulagg/gitlab/doc/administration/reference_architectures/25k_users.md

 doesn't require you to provision and maintain a node.

-It's also worth noting that at this time [Praefect requires its own database server](../gitaly/praefect.md#postgresql) and that to achieve full High Availability a third party PostgreSQL database solution will be required.
+It's also worth noting that at this time [Praefect requires its own database server](../gitaly/praefect.md#postgresql) and that to achieve full High Availability a third-party PostgreSQL database solution will be required.
 We hope to offer a built in solutions for these restrictions in the future but in the meantime a non HA PostgreSQL server can be set up via Omnibus GitLab, which the above specs reflect.
 Refer to the following issues for more information: [`omnibus-gitlab#5919`](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5919) & [`gitaly#3398`](https://gitlab.com/gitlab-org/gitaly/-/issues/3398)